tsgates/arch-wiki-markdown/wiki/Uswsusp.md

 Uswsusp
 =======

-> Summary

-Describes installing, configuring and using uswsusp, a set of userspace tools used for suspending to disk and/or to RAM.

-> Related
+Related articles

-Suspending to RAM with hibernate-script
+-   Suspending to RAM with hibernate-script

-Suspending to Disk with hibernate-script
+-   Suspending to Disk with hibernate-script

-Pm-utils
+-   Pm-utils

-Tuxonice
+-   TuxOnIce

 uswsusp (userspace software suspend) is a set of user space tools used for hibernation (suspend-to-disk) and suspend (suspend-to-RAM or